 - An award for loss of earnings could be made if you have not been able to receive an income as a result of the negligence.
 In serious cases this could include loss of future earnings.

 - Other expenses might also be covered if deemed necessary for your recovery.
-This could include specific medical treatment and care costs.
+This could include specific medical treatment, property adaptation costs and care costs.

 Most people want to know the compensation they will be awarded and as a result of this many firms offer ambiguous suggestions.
 Each case is different.
 To find out more about the compensation you might be entitled to, it is best to speak to a qualified solicitor who can look at your specific circumstances.